 This condition lasts for several months, because a fingernail or toenail won’t reattach to its nail bed.
-Once a new nail grows to replace the old one, the symptoms should resolve.
-Fingernails take 4-6 months to fully regrow, and toenails can take 8-12 months.
+Once a new nail grows to replace the old one, symptoms should resolve.
+Fingernails take 4 to 6 months to fully regrow, and toenails can take 8 to 12 months.

 Injury to the nail can cause onycholysis.
+Wearing tight shoes can cause injury.
 The condition can also result from an allergy to products used on the nail, like chemical nail polish remover or artificial nail tips.
 Onycholysis can also be a symptom of nail fungus or psoriasis.

 Nails tend to be a barometer of your overall health.
 If your nails look unhealthy or have problems like onycholysis, this could be the first visible sign that something deeper is going on in your body.

 Treating an underlying condition

 The cause of the nail separation will need to be addressed before the symptoms stop occurring.
-It may feel unnecessary to visit your physician over a nail issue, but it’s not.
+It may feel unnecessary to visit your doctor over a nail issue, but it’s not.
 Onycholysis, especially recurring onycholysis, might need a diagnosis and a prescription in order to heal.

 It’s not uncommon to have onycholysis as a symptom of psoriasis.
-The Psoriasis and Psoriatic Arthritis Association (PAPAA) estimates that at least 50 percent of people with psoriasis experience problems with their nails.
+The Psoriasis and Psoriatic Arthritis Association estimates at least 50 percent of people with psoriasis experience problems with their nails.

-Applying a mixture of tea tree oil diluted by a carrier oil, such as jojoba oil or coconut oil, may get rid of the fungus.
-Make sure to keep the nail dry while it heals.
+Applying a mixture of tea tree oil diluted by a carrier oil, such as jojoba or coconut oil, may get rid of the fungus.
+It’s important to keep the nail dry while it heals.

 If you have a fungus or yeast growth causing your onycholysis, you can stop it from spreading by taking proper care of your nails.
-Don’t bite your nails, as this will spread the problem from nail to nail as well as possibly affect your mouth.
+Don’t bite your nails, as this will spread the problem and may possibly affect your mouth.